bastian-pnptc/premaster/index.md

     Become part of our great team and gain valuable international experiences!
 Apply for our PreMaster program and boost you career while having fun!
 timeline:
-  - title: Community & Communication Manager
-    blocks:
-      - title: Apply for the Innovation PreMaster Program
-        content: >
-          During the last semester of your degree or even after your graduation.
-We are always open for applications.
-        date: anytime
-      - title: Stuttgart, Germany
-        content: >
-          Startup Autobahn — our most successful platform located in Stuttgart, Germany be part of our Program Management /Communications Team
-        date: 6 - 7 months
-      - title: Paris, Amsterdam, London, Milan (1 - 2 Offices)
-        content: >
-          Interested in a change of scenery and industry?
-Get insights into and support one of our European teams in industry verticals such as Supply Chain and Logistics, Insurtech, Healthtech, Sustainable Fashion, Smart Cities etc.
-        date: 2 weeks
-      - title: Daimler AG
-        content: >
-          'Change perspective by joining our corporate partner Daimler.
-Support their PR & Communication team at Startup Autobahn and gain insights into the other side of the aisle: Corporate innovation from the perspective of one of our most engaged partners.'
-        date: 2 months
-        icon: daimler
-      - title: Take a break
-        content: >
-          'Travel and explore the world.
-A gap year is all about gaining practical experience: We give you the opportunity to take up to 1 month off, to travel the world.'
-        date: up to 1 month
-      - title: Back in Stuttgart
-        content: >
-          Back at Plug and Play in Stuttgart you can spend up to 50% of your time with a team (Business Development; Marketing or Ventures/Technology Scouting) to get an even more comprehensive perspective.
-        date: 3 - 4 months
   - title: Innovation Management & Ventures
     blocks:
       - title: Apply for the Innovation PreMaster Program